Semrush helps you:

 Why?

-A recent study of search engine ranking factors found a strong correlation between in-depth content and rankings:
+A recent study of search engine ranking factors found a clear correlation between “Content Grade” and Google rankings in both desktop and mobile results:

 In other words: